2 French Commandos Die In Operation To Free 4 Hostages In Burkina Faso

 Parly also thanked local authorities and the "precious support of our American allies in conducting this operation."

-As France's military announced news of the two commandos' death, Admiral Christophe Prazuck, the French navy's chief of staff, issued a statement saying, "I admire their courage, I share the sorrow of their families and their loved ones."
+As France's military announced news of the two commandos' death, Adm.
+Christophe Prazuck, the French navy's chief of staff, issued a statement saying, "I admire their courage, I share the sorrow of their families and their loved ones."

+When contacted by NPR about the operation Friday, the U.S. State Department did not offer a direct comment.
+But Tibor Nagy, the assistant secretary for the agency's Bureau of African Affairs, said in a tweet:

+"We are grateful for the safe recovery of hostages, including an American, during a recovery operation in Burkina Faso.